-1 Insert the PC Card into one of the PC Card slots front label facing up.
+1 Insert the PC Card into one of the PC Card slots with the front label facing up.

 - 2 Gently push the PC Card slot into the connector.
 The PC Card is automatically detected by your system.
-The Unplug or Eject Hardware icon appears in the system tray. - Some devices may not function properly if you repeat Returning to Normal mode from Standby mode or Hibernate mode.
+The Safely Remove Hardware icon appears in the system tray. - Some devices may not function properly if you repeat Returning to Normal mode from Standby mode or Hibernate mode.
 The computer will return to its original state if you restart it.